Novocaine (2025 film): Plot

-Nathan locates Sherry and Simon at an auto shop, where Simon reveals that Sherry is his adoptive sister and accomplice.
+Nathan locates Sherry and Simon at an auto shop, where Simon reveals that Sherry is his sister and accomplice.
 She originally intended to seduce Nathan to learn the bank vault code but developed real feelings for him and was horrified that Simon needlessly murdered her boss, Nigel.
-Simon tries to kill Nathan against Sherry's protests, but he is shot by an arriving Coltraine, while Nathan is arrested.
+As Nathan is heartbroken upon learning the truth about Sherry, Simon tries to kill him against Sherry's protests, before Simon is soon shot by an arriving Coltraine before he could kill Sherry, while Nathan is arrested.
 Simon in turn shoots Coltraine dead and wounds Mincy, escaping in the ambulance holding Nathan.
 Sherry pursues the ambulance with Mincy and Roscoe.

 Nathan is able to slip out of the handcuff by dislocating his thumb and uses a defibrillator on Simon, causing him to crash.
-The two continue to fight, with Simon breaking Nathan's arm.
+The two continue to fight, with Simon ending up breaking Nathan's arm in the process.
 Sherry arrives and attacks Simon while Roscoe drives Mincy to the hospital.
-As Simon is about to kill Sherry, Nathan injects himself with adrenaline and kills Simon by sticking his exposed arm bone through Simon's jaw before falling unconscious, exhausted by his injuries.
+As Simon is about to kill Sherry, Nathan injects himself with adrenaline and brutally finishes Simon by impaling his exposed fractured arm bone up through Simon's jaw and brain, killing him.
+As an exhausted Nathan is tended by a tearful Sherry, he falls unconscious from his injuries.

-Nathan awakes in a hospital two weeks later, having been put in a medically induced coma to recover.
+Nathan awakes in a hospital two weeks later, having been put in a medically-induced coma and a full body cast to recover from his injuries.
 He learns from Mincy that he has been given a deal of six months of house arrest and five years of probation for his actions due to saving the life of the police officer after the shootout.

-One year later Nathan visits Sherry in prison, who has eight months left on her sentence.
+One year later, Nathan visits Sherry in prison, who has eight months left on her sentence.
 They share a slice of cherry pie, which Sherry had introduced him to on their first date.
-As the prison guards lead Sherry back to her cell, Nathan chews and smiles.
+As the prison guards lead Sherry back to her cell, Nathan chews a piece of pie and smiles.